telerik/blazor-docs/components/validation/message.md

 # Telerik Validation Message for Blazor

-The Telerik Validation Message for Blazor adds customization options on top of the standard <a href="https://docs.microsoft.com/en-us/dotnet/api/system.web.mvc.html.validationextensions.validationmessage?view=aspnet-mvc-5.2" target="_blank">ValidationMessage</a> provided by the framework such as a [Template](#template) or cascading CSS rules from the custom CSS class in the [Class](#class) parameter.
+The <a href = "https://www.telerik.com/blazor-ui/validation-message" target="_blank">Telerik Validation Message for Blazor</a> adds customization options on top of the standard <a href="https://docs.microsoft.com/en-us/dotnet/api/system.web.mvc.html.validationextensions.validationmessage?view=aspnet-mvc-5.2" target="_blank">ValidationMessage</a> provided by the framework such as a [Template](#template) or cascading CSS rules from the custom CSS class in the [Class](#class) parameter.

 This article is separated in the following sections: